tfpauly/draft-ohai-chunked-ohttp/draft-ietf-ohai-chunked-ohttp.md

   by the response chunks.
 This is a non-interactive case, since again the client's request is not influenced by any response content.
-- The request is sent in multiple chunks, at least one of which specifically is sent after receiving a response chunk (or the complete response), where the response influences the timing and/or content of the request chunk.
+- The request is sent in multiple chunks, at least one of which specifically is sent after receiving -- and possibly processing -- a response chunk (or the complete response), where the response influences the timing and/or content of the request chunk.
   This is an interactive case.